quantumlib/OpenFermion/docs/examples.rst

 Sparse matrices and the Hubbard model
 -------------------------------------

 Often, one would like to obtain a sparse matrix representation of an operator which can be analyzed numerically.
 There is code in both openfermion.transforms and openfermion.utils which facilitates this.
 The function get_sparse_operator converts either a FermionOperator, a QubitOperator or other more advanced classes such as InteractionOperator to a scipy.sparse.csc matrix.
 There are numerous functions in openfermion.utils which one can call on the sparse operators such as "get_gap", "get_hartree_fock_state", "get_ground_state", ect.
 We show this off by computing the ground state energy of the Hubbard model.
-To do that, we use code from the openfermion.utils module which constructs lattice models of fermions such as Hubbard models.
+To do that, we use code from the openfermion.hamiltonians module which constructs lattice models of fermions such as Hubbard models.

 .. code-block:: python

+        from openfermion.hamiltonians import fermi_hubbard
         from openfermion.transforms import get_sparse_operator, jordan_wigner
-        from openfermion.utils import fermi_hubbard, get_ground_state
+        from openfermion.utils import get_ground_state

         # Set model.
         x_dimension = 2